frederic-perez/AmE-dictionary/data/idioms.md

 __in the wake of (something)__ __1__ In the aftermath of something, often as a consequence. _In the wake of the scandal, several committee members resigned._ __2__ Coming immediately after something. _In the wake of the final scene, the audience burst into applause._
 __in the wild__ :two: In naturally occurring conditions or environments.
 __in the wind__
-__in the works__ :four: In progress; being completed or implemented.
+__in the works__ :five: In progress; being completed or implemented.
 Being prepared; being planned; being done. _We’ve got a couple life tapings in the works._
 __in the zone__ :two::hammer:
 __in their own right__
 __in theory__ Hypothetically; as a possibility.
 As opposed to in reality or in practice.